trimble-oss/website-modus.trimble.com/content/components/web/toolbar/_index.md

 ---
-title: "Floating Toolbar"
+title: "Toolbar"
 layout: "single"
-description: "Floating toolbar consists of a series of icon buttons occupying minimum workspace."
+description: "Toolbar consists of a series of icon buttons occupying minimum workspace."
 components: true
 componentsWeb: true
 images:
-  - "/img/components/headers/floating-toolbar.png"
+  - "/img/components/headers/toolbar.png"
 tags: [usage]
 ---

 ## Overview

-A floating toolbar is a row or column of icon [Buttons](/components/web/buttons/) used to activate controls in an application.
+A toolbar is a floating element consisting of a row or a column of icon butttons used to activate controls in an application.
 It can consist of a series of icon buttons separated or combined together.
-Floating toolbars are fixed in one position on the screen.
-Typically, a floating toolbar is placed on left or right side or on top or bottom of the application window.
+Toolbars are fixed in one position on the screen.

-A floating toolbar allows for a maximum workspace and maintains an unobstructed view of the UI content.
+A toolbar allows for a maximum workspace and maintains an unobstructed view of the UI content.

 ## Usage